GothenburgBitFactory/taskserver-setup/PITCHME.md

 The value of CN (Common Name) is important.

-It is this value against which Taskwarrior validates the servername, so use a value similar to `ack.tasktools.org`, which is what we use, but of course don't expect that to work for you.
+It is this value against which Taskwarrior validates the servername, so use a value similar to `ack.example.com`, don't expect that example to work for you.
 If you do not change this value, the only option for the client is to skip some or all certificate validation, ***which is a bad idea***.

 Go to your `SOURCEDIR`, which depends on which installation method you chose.